robintsunny/StudyGuideNotes/web.md

 Client-Server, Stateless, Uniform Interface

 ### What sub-constraints make up a Uniform Interface
-Identification of Resources, manipulation of resources through representations , self-descriptive messageshypermedia, hypermedia
+Identification of Resources, manipulation of resources through representations, self-descriptive messageshypermedia, hypermedia

 ### Walk through an arbitrary example of a RESTful request/response cycle, and describe what makes it RESTful